marcusolsson/obsidian-plugin-docs/docs/concepts/editor-extensions/state-management.md

 ## Next steps

-On this page, you've learnt about modeling state as a series of state changes, and how to group them into transactions.
+On this page, you've learned about modeling state as a series of state changes, and how to group them into transactions.

 To learn how to manage custom state in your editor, refer to [State fields](state-fields.md).